Comparison of imperix programmable controllers

 This results in the following product positioning:

-• B-Box 4: Flagship controller with the largest set of capabilities and highest performance.
+• B-Box 4: Flagship controller with the most extensive set of capabilities and the highest performance.
 Commercialized since 2026.

 • B-Box RCP 3: High-performance controller with full support for networked control and direct portability to B-Board PRO.
 Commercialized since 2019.

 • B-Box micro: Cost-optimized, teaching-oriented system with limited I/Os.
-Networked control is not supported.
+Networked control is, however, not supported.

 I/O specifications